satohshi/pocketbase-ts/README.md

 ### Defining schema

+> [!TIP]
+> I recommend using [this hook](https://github.com/satohshi/pocketbase-ts-schema-generator) to generate the schema during development.
+> It will watch for any changes made to the collections and update the schema file accordingly, keeping everything in sync.

 Below is an example of how you would define the schema for [this](https://pocketbase.io/docs/working-with-relations/) in the PocketBase docs.

 ```ts